airloaf/VSSynth/examples/MIDI/README.md

 # MIDI

-A MIDI player using VSynth to synthesize instruments.
+A MIDI player using VSSynth to synthesize instruments.
 You can consider this to be the "Capstone" of the VSynth examples.

 ## Dependencies

-Since this example shows how VSynth handles playing MIDI files and not how to parse MIDI files, I have used the following library to parse the MIDI files.
+Since this example shows how VSSynth handles playing MIDI files and not how to parse MIDI files, I have used the following library to parse the MIDI files.

 - [Midifile](https://github.com/craigsapp/midifile)